stcorp/harp/doc/operations.rst

             ``smooth(O3_number_density, vertical, altitude [km], "collocation-result.csv", b, "./correlative_data/")``

+    ``smooth((variable, variable, ...), dimension, axis-variable unit, collocation-result-file, a|b, dataset-dir)``
+        Same as above, but then providing a list of variables that need to be smoothed.
+        For each variable an associated averaging kernel needs to be present in the collocated dataset.

     ``valid(variable)``
         Exclude invalid values of the specified variable (values outside the valid range of the variable, or NaN).